rune/rune/docs/src/pages/faq.md

 ### What Is the Rune SDK?

-The [Rune SDK](/docs/api/singleplayer) is a small JavaScript library that your game imports to integrate with Rune.
-The SDK will tell your game e.g. when to start/pause the gameplay.
-It’s very simple and takes just a few minutes to integrate.
+The [Rune SDK](/docs/multiplayer/intro) is a small JavaScript library that you can use to make multiplayer HTML5 games for mobile.

 ### Does Rune Host the Games?